 You can also configure what Logicbroker statuses the documents should pull from and update to.

 Most customers using this bundle will be using Fulfillment Requests.
 Be sure to check that box if your integration will use them.

 If desired, the bundle can autocreate Fulfillment Requests immediately after pulling a Sales Order into NetSuite.
 This option is only available if no approval process is implemented for the Sales Order.
 If there is no inventory location set on an item, the bundle can use the default location configured.
 To use this feature, check the corresponding checkbox.

-If your company uses a saved search (or multiple) for inventory instead of the native NetSuite inventory functionality, you have the option of broadcasting them to all partners in Logicbroker, or configuring them on a per-partner basis.
-If you wish to broadcast them, check the Broadcast Inventory checkbox and add the search IDs as a comma-separated list in the Inventory Saved Search IDs field.
+If your company uses a saved search or CSV file (or multiple) for inventory instead of the native NetSuite inventory functionality, you have the option of broadcasting them to all partners in Logicbroker, or configuring them on a per-partner basis.
+If you wish to broadcast them, check the Broadcast Inventory checkbox and add the search IDs as a comma-separated list in the Inventory Saved Search IDs field, and any CSV internal file IDs in the Inventory CSV File IDs field.
+We will expect the files to be overwritten any time they are updated, keeping the internal file ID constant.
 Configuration details for sending inventory per-partner can be found later in this article.